-Some cameras provide additional options to control the camera view.
+Some cameras provide additional options to control the camera view

 NOTE: Not all options are available on all camera models and chartplotter models.
+Refer to the camera manual for a list of available features.
 You may need to update the camera software to use this feature.

-From the infrared video screen, select Menu > Video Menu.
+From the infrared video screen, select Menu.